COVID-19: The biopharmaceutical industry is leading the way in developing vaccines, treatments & diagnostics

 Gilead also anticipates for results from their Phase 3 SIMPLE-Severe study to be available in the near future.
 Beyond the ongoing studies of remdesivir, Gilead is looking forward to the initiation of combination studies of remdesivir to understand whether the addition of other drugs may enhance patient outcomes.

-Gilead is launching an open-label, single-arm Phase 2/3 clinical trial in coordination with the US FDA, that will evaluate safety, tolerability, pharmacokinetics and efficacy of remdesivir in treating pediatric patients with moderate-to-severe COVID-19.
-It will include 50 patients, including newborns through adolescents, across 30 sites in the US and Europe.
+Gilead announced the launch of an open-label, single-arm Phase 2/3 clinical trial in coordination with the US FDA, that would evaluate safety, tolerability, pharmacokinetics and efficacy of remdesivir in treating pediatric patients with moderate-to-severe COVID-19.
+It would include 50 patients, including newborns through adolescents, across 30 sites in the US and Europe.

 |Ipsen||Ipsen donated financial resources to the Institut Pasteur that has devoted a portion of its research, since January, to understanding SARS-CoV-2 in terms of epidemiology, biological characteristics and pathogenicity.|